traccar/google-find-hub-sync/README.md

 # GoogleFindMyTools

-This repository includes some useful tools that reimplement parts of Google's Find My Device Network.
+This repository includes some useful tools that reimplement parts of Google's Find My Device Network (now called Find Hub Network).
 Note that the code of this repo is still very experimental.

 ### What's possible?
-Currently, it is possible to query Find My Device trackers and Android devices, read out their E2EE keys, and decrypt encrypted locations sent from the Find My Device network.
+Currently, it is possible to query Find My Device / Find Hub trackers and Android devices, read out their E2EE keys, and decrypt encrypted locations sent from the Find My Device / Find Hub network.
 You can also send register your own ESP32- or Zephyr-based trackers, as described below.

 ### How to use
 - Clone this repository: `git clone` or download the ZIP file